hashicorp/vault/website/source/intro/getting-started/deploy.html.md

 ## Starting the Server

 With the configuration in place, starting the server is simple, as shown below.
-Modify the `-config` flag to point to the the proper path where you saved the configuration above.
+Modify the `-config` flag to point to the proper path where you saved the configuration above.

 ```